LiamWhitt/Ethical-Hacking-Assignment/README.md

-# XSS
+# SQL Injections
-Ethical Hacking assignment on XSS vulnerabilities.
+Ethical Hacking assignment on SQL Injecting.

+_All images used in the blog website are under license._